pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 #### Wildcard subscribe to channels

-Requires Stream Controller add-on (Enable Wildcard Subscribe).
-Subscribe to patterns like a.* to receive a.b, a.c, etc. Only one-level wildcarding supported.
+Requires Stream Controller (Enable Wildcard Subscribe) in Admin Portal.
+Only one wildcard level is supported (a.*).

 ```
 1